A Comptroller that Works for You,

 As the Chief Financial Officer for the state of Maryland, the Comptroller’s primary responsibility is the administration of the State’s tax and financial system.
 The Comptroller has responsibility for and oversight of revenue collection, and partners with the Treasurer to oversee our public spending, pensions, and investments.
 The Comptroller should also play a critical role as an independent auditor to fight fraud, waste, and abuse.
 The Comptroller also plays a role in ensuring that all Maryland residents have equal and easy access to state services and systems regardless of their identity and ability.
 Read more about Brooke’s vision for increasing government transparency and accountability to fight fraud, waste, and abuse and ensure that Maryland government is accessible for every Marylander. >

-Maryland is not immune from the persistent racial wealth gap that exists in this country and that holds back our communities from being as prosperous and thriving as they could be.
+Maryland is not immune from the persistent racial wealth gap that exists in this country and holds back our communities from being as prosperous and thriving as they could be.
 This racial gap has a persistent negative effect not just on some communities, but on our economy as a whole – and we must confront it head-on.
+The effects on households are staggering.
+Median household wealth for Black, Latino, and white households is around $25,000, $36,000, and $188,000, respectively.
+Nationally, it is estimated that the racial wealth gap and its dampening effects on consumption and investment will cost the US economy between $1 trillion and $1.5 trillion over the next decade.
 As Comptroller, Brooke will use her seat to convene stakeholders, thought partners, and government officials to implement strategies that challenge the gap and begin to undo decades of systemic racism in our housing and business sectors so that every community in Maryland has the chance to reach its full potential and our economy can grow and thrive.
 Read more about Brooke’s vision for addressing the racial wealth gap so all Marylanders share in prosperity. >

 Maryland is at a critical juncture.
 While the State has some of the most economically prosperous communities in the nation, many neighborhoods and rural areas continue to suffer the effects of poverty, disinvestment, and a history of segregation and racial discrimination.
 Some communities have access to health facilities, grocery stores, parks, quality housing, jobs, transit, and a clean environment; others do not.
 Neighborhoods and communities of concentrated poverty limit the economic mobility and life expectancy of its residents and impair the State’s economic growth.
 In addition, many long-stable middle-income areas are facing new demographic challenges as their population and housing ages.
 Read more about Brooke’s vision for investing in Maryland communities so every corner of our state achieves prosperity. >